 The Chimera is cleverly designed to be best used for continual motion missions.
 It features four pockets on the shoulder straps for sunglasses, chapsticks, energy gels, granola bars, etc., side pockets that you can actually get into while you're wearing it, trekking pole attachments, an external hydration sleeve (with drainage holes in the bottom!), and a large exterior stretchy stuff pocket.
 Two zippered compartments divide your belongings in a unique way - rather than both zipping open from the top like most daypacks, they open from opposing sides.
 The smaller pocket is vertically oriented behind your left shoulder while the large, main compartment opens with a dual zipper behind your right shoulder.
 This makes it easier to swing your back off one shoulder and dig into the corresponding pocket than a traditional bag with top-oriented pockets.

-While this arrangement is extremely useful when you're actually on the trail, its a bit different to get used to and can be slightly less ideal for more casual use.
+While this arrangement is extremely useful when you're actually on the trail, it's a bit different to get used to and can be slightly less ideal for more casual use.
 If the bag is sitting at your feet when you want to get into the main compartment, you'll quickly discover that the zipper is surprisingly short and your view of the inside is quite limited.
-The smaller zippered compartment is larger than you'd expect, but is shaped in such a way that you can fit a tall, thin water bottle inside, also making it easier to lose your belongings in the unseeable depths.
+The smaller zippered compartment is larger than you'd expect but is shaped in such a way that you can fit a tall, thin water bottle inside, also making it easier to lose your belongings in the unseeable depths.
 But if you know where everything is and you want to be able to get it on the move, this bag is very well set up for that.

-At 17.25 ounces, the Chimera 18 is surprisingly light for how many features and how much comfort it offers.
+At 17.3 ounces, the Chimera 18 is surprisingly light for how many features and how much comfort it offers.
 For cutting weight without losing a ton of versatility, this pack strikes a pretty excellent balance.
 Other bags we tested that are lighter than this one tend to cut out important features like back padding, shoulder padding, zippers, and pockets.
 Not so with the Chimera.

 Of course, it does lack a few things to be so light.
 Padding is thinner - though still very effective - and it completely lacks an internal frame.
 The webbing waist belt also sheds a few ounces from a thicker, padded option.
 It's also made of rather thin material with fewer reinforcements than some of the bigger, thicker, beefier models we tested.
 With that being said, we're impressed by how much this bag still has to offer in features, comfort, and the range of motion it allows.